 History of Use Searches and Traditional Use Searches

-In the regulatory approval of nutraceuticals, OTC’s and herbal medicines in the EU and elsewhere history of use (HoU) an Traditional use (TU) searches have become an important part of obtaining regulatory approval for OTC’s, supplements, herbal medicines and novel foods.
+The regulatory approval of nutraceuticals, OTC’s and herbal medicines in the EU and elsewhere, history of use (HoU) and Traditional use (TU) searches have become an important part of obtaining regulatory approval for OTC’s, supplements, herbal medicines and novel foods.

-Over the past 20 years we have been involved in a large number of these types of searches and have become experts in information gathering and interpretation in this area.
+Over the past 20 years we have been involved in a large number of these types of searches and have become experts in research, information gathering and interpretation of the results in this area.